 A

-In severe alkali injury, extensive necrosis of the conjunctiva occurs, and conjunctival vessels are also damaged.
-Necrotic tissue appears white and edematous, presenting a white appearance without hyperemia.
+In severe alkali injury, extensive conjunctival necrosis occurs, and conjunctival vessels are also damaged.
+The necrotic tissue appears white and edematous, presenting a white appearance without hyperemia.
 This can easily lead to a misjudgment that “no hyperemia = mild case.”
 In reality, it indicates extensive ischemia including limbal vessels, suggesting a poor prognosis.

 The degree of penetration of alkaline substances depends on the type of agent, pH, concentration, contact time, and area of injury.

-Ammonia has particularly high tissue permeability, instantly penetrating the corneal stroma and reaching the anterior chamber.
-Sodium hydroxide (e.g., mold remover) also reaches the anterior chamber within minutes, damaging the corneal endothelium, iris, and lens.
+Ammonia has particularly high tissue permeability, penetrating the corneal stroma instantly and reaching the anterior chamber.
+Sodium hydroxide (e.g., in mold removers) also reaches the anterior chamber within minutes, damaging the corneal endothelium, iris, and lens.

 Risk factors include the following:

-Occupational exposure: Construction (cement, lime), cleaning (strong alkaline cleaners), beauty industry (hair dye)
+Occupational exposure: Construction work (cement, lime), cleaning work (strong alkaline cleaners), beauty industry (hair dye)

 Household accidents: Misuse of mold removers, drain cleaners, hair dyes

 Assault: Violent acts involving ammonia spray.
-Many of the most severe cases 1)
+These are often the most severe cases1)

 Children: Misuse of desiccants (quicklime) or detergents.
 Peak incidence occurs under 1 year of age1)